 How did you go about getting into web development.
-Did you attend any bootcamps and if so, how did they help you improve your skills?
+Did you attend any bootcamps?

 I think I found a Reddit post about “web development” and how you didn’t need a degree for it but it was still a programming job with a programmer’s salary.
 So my future was mine again and I accepted that challenge.

 From there, I found the Harvard CS50 course online and was introduced to the world of free online learning.
 There is so much of it for programming so the internet is really your oyster once you know where to look.

 I remember studying from a bunch of different resources.
 The Odin Project, Free Code Camp, Udemy, and CodeWars to name a few.
 Even if you’re seeing the same concepts, repetition in different formats is one of the keys to mastery.

 Can you tell us how you kept up with learning by yourself?

 I think the most important article I’ve ever read online has been this one: (warning, not for complete beginners, but save and come back to it).
 This guy is a poker-player-turned-bootcamp-grad who got offers from around 8 different tech companies I think?
 And he wrote a step-by-step guide on his study plan.

 I followed this loosely, since a lot of it (particularly the data structures and algorithms sections) are overkill for a web development job, but at least being exposed to them will give you the vocabulary.